ranger/ranger/README.md

 ranger v.1.6.1
 ==============
-ranger is a console file manager with VI key bindings.
+ranger is a console file manager with Emacs key bindings.
 It provides a minimalistic and nice curses interface with a view on the directory hierarchy.
 It ships with "rifle", a file launcher that is good at automatically finding out which program to use for what file type.